benjaminhowarth1/PaNDA/README.md

 ### What is Trash PaNDA? ###

-Trash PaNDA is a tool to remove text from your images using [SixLabors' ImageSharp](https://github.com/SixLabors/ImageSharp) and [Microsoft's Computer Vision API](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision/Home).
+Trash PaNDA is a tool to mask text from your images using [SixLabors' ImageSharp](https://github.com/SixLabors/ImageSharp) and [Microsoft's Computer Vision API](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision/Home).
-I initially designed it to be used to remove client names from screenshots of my code and tool windows, to comply with non-disclosure agreements (NDAs).
+I initially designed it to be used to mask client names from screenshots of my code and tool windows, to comply with non-disclosure agreements (NDAs).

 ### How do I use it? ###